 Shift from Offensive to Defensive Posture

 Pre-civil war Inca strategy was expansionist and offensive, relying on massed armies to overwhelm enemies.
 After the war, Atahualpa’s priority was consolidating his rule and pacifying rebellious provinces, not expanding borders.
 The army adopted a defensive posture, garrisoning key towns and fortresses.
-This static approach made it easier for the Spanish to pick off isolated garrisons and avoid pitched battles in their favor.
+This static approach made it easier for the Spanish to pick off isolated garrisons and avoid pitched battles on Inca terms.
 The Inca also abandoned the psychological warfare tactics that had once terrorized enemies, such as mass executions, which could have been used to frighten the Spanish.

 Adoption of Guerrilla Tactics